Warden’s House Museum

 The museum consists of 14 rooms decorated in the late 19th and early 20th century style.
-Many rooms are like that of a upper middle class household while other rooms house exhibits showcasing various elements of Washington County history such as the lumbering industry, the 1965 St. Croix Valley Flood, the Civil War, and of course, the Old Stillwater Prison.
+Many rooms are like that of a upper middle class household while other rooms house exhibits showcase various elements of Washington County history such as the lumbering industry, the Civil War, and of course, the Old Stillwater Prison.

 Since the Washington County Historical Society opened the house as a museum tens of thousands of visitors have toured the museum to learn about the captivating history of Washington County, Minnesota.

 Contact Sean Pallas for information or to schedule off-hours tours

 |HOURS||Thursday-Sunday, 1:00 to 5:00 p.m.
 (May through October) Tours start on the hour at 1:00, 2:00, 3:00 & 4:00 PM.
 Group tours can be arranged year-round.
 For information or to schedule a tour, please call 651-439-5956 or email Sean Pallas.|

 WCHS members free

 |PARKING||Public parking is available in a lot directly across Main Street from the museum.
 There is limited parking behind the museum for visitors who cannot climb the steps in front.|